Sowndarya9920/Recipe_Management_System/README.md

    ![Recipe-Management](https://github.com/Sowndarya9920/Recipe_Management_System/assets/112794922/0bf49c3b-4d8f-4ee7-850d-377bd20f5af2)

-   ##### 🔸: This is simple recipe management system built using Spring Boot framework.
+   ##### 🔸This is simple recipe management system built using Spring Boot framework.
 The idea was to build  a simple recipe management to perform basic CRUD operations                  with some validations and also auhentication.
 ## :one: Frameworks and Languages Used -
     1. SpringBoot
     2. JAVA